 Still, 37 million American adults have high blood cholesterol levels, and 105 million have cholesterol levels that are higher than desirable (hypercholesterolemia).
 If you’re one of these people with this largely preventable condition, you may be on your way to heart disease.

 When the levels of cholesterol and triglycerides, a blood fat, in your bloodstream become too high, your likelihood of developing cholesterol-containing fatty deposits (plaques) in your blood vessels increases.
 Over time, plaques cause your arteries to narrow, which impedes blood flow and creates a condition called atherosclerosis.
-Narrowing of the arteries that supply your heart with blood (coronary artery disease) can prevent your heart from getting as much oxygen-rich blood as it needs.
+Narrowing the arteries that supply your heart with blood (coronary artery disease) can prevent your heart from getting as much oxygen-rich blood as it needs.
 This means an increased risk of a heart attack.
 Likewise, decreased blood flow to your brain can cause a stroke.
 Less blood flowing to your lower limbs may result in exercise-related pain or even gangrene.

 The good news is that with the help of lifestyle changes and possibly medications, you may be able to lower your high blood cholesterol.
 It’s estimated that if there were a 10 percent reduction in cholesterol levels throughout the U.S. population, the rate of heart disease would drop by 30 percent.